Portugal 2027

 AlmaMichelin-starred, ChiadoTasting menuReserve 4–6 weeks out.

 PradoFarm-to-table, seasonalRotating menu, natural winesRelaxed fine dining.
-Terrace in September.

 Taberna da Rua das FloresOld tasca, sharing platesPetiscos, bacalhauNo reservations.
 Arrive early.